exetermcr/exetermcr.github.io/freshers-guide.markdown

 academic gowns required, and you must sign up and pay in advance online, usually by 1:30pm on the day, though Sunday Dinner lists close at 1.30 pm on the preceding Friday.

+Members of the MCR have graduate high table rights.

 There is also a Pick-and-Pay cafeteria in the bar on weekdays of term from 8am to 3:30pm, serving breakfast items until 10am and an assortment of